Ocado, 2024

 AT THE TIME…

-Customers weren’t getting their orders,
+Customers weren’t getting their ordered items,

-This all traced back to one culprit: an outdated warehouse rule.
+It all traced back to one culprit: an outdated warehouse rule.

 6-hour